 3. Using a Rain Barrel

 Rain barrels are most useful for places that have on-and-off rain patterns.
 Gardeners can collect rainwater during the rainy season then put it to use once the dry season takes place.
 A good rain barrel should have the following features.
-First, it should have a protective cover on top of the barrel to prevent debris and insects from entering the water tank.
+First, it should have a protective cover on top of the barrel to prevent debris and insects (e.g. mosquitoes) from entering the water tank.
 Second, it should have a faucet system in place to allow you to easily extract the collected water.
-Third, it should be made of durable material since they will be located outside all year long.
-Visit this article to get an idea of good rain barrels.

 4. Build a Drip Irrigation System

 A drip irrigation system is a time-efficient way of watering plants that are spread out across a large yard or garden.
 The idea behind a drip irrigation system is to keep the ground moist, not soaked.
 This is achieved by setting the flow rate to a point where only an appropriate amount of water is being fed into the garden bed.
 There are several factors to consider when building or buying a drip irrigation system.
 First, it is important for the tubing that transports the water to be UV resistant.
 Second, the system should have a good filter that stops the debris from clogging the whole system.
 Last but not least, a drip irrigation system should have a decent backflow preventer to ensure that the water is only flowing in one direction.

 Xeriscaping is an interesting landscaping technique that makes use of drought-efficient plants.
 These plants are placed and grown in a way that allows a gardener to save as much water as possible.
 With the right structure in place, Xeriscaping could help you reduce your water usage by 50%.
 One example of this method is to cover the ground surface with mulch.
 This helps with conserving water because mulch plays a big part in the retention of soil moisture.
 Another common Xeriscaping method is to created limited turf areas.
 This means you should only plant grass turf around areas where it makes sense to.